GizemG6/StudyCase/README.md

 • Client-side interaction: Users can login, send notifications, and view received notifications in real-time.

-Project Structure
+🎯Project Structure
 -----------------
 • SignalR Hub: The NotificationHub handles the real-time communication and sends notifications to connected clients.

 • API Endpoints:

-----POST /api/auth/login: Authenticates a user and provides a JWT token.
+----📌POST /api/auth/login: Authenticates a user and provides a JWT token.

-----POST /api/notifications: Sends a new notification and saves it in the database.
+----📌POST /api/notifications: Sends a new notification and saves it in the database.

-----GET /api/notifications: Retrieves the notification history from the database.
+----📌GET /api/notifications: Retrieves the notification history from the database.

 • Database: SQL Server database is used to store notifications.
 The Notification model includes Id, Message, and SentDate.

-Setup Instructions
+🖥️Setup Instructions
 -----------------
 Prerequisites